 Worch, who until 2017 was the leader of Die Rechte, had been closely collaborating with probably the most well-known German neo-Nazi at the time, Michael Kühnen (1955-1991), and was involved in a variety of right-wing extremist groups, such as the "Action Front of National Socialists" (Aktionsfront Nationaler Sozialisten, ANS), the "Free German Workers' Party" (Freiheitliche Deutsche Arbeiterpartei, FAP), the "Intentional Community of the New Front" (Gesinnungsgemeinschaft der Neuen Front), the Committee for the Preparation of Adolf Hitler's 100th Birthday Celebration, and participated in Gary Lauck’s NSDAP-Aufbauorganisation / NSDAP/AO, a U.S.-based organization which saw itself in the footsteps of the NSDAP.

 Throughout the 2000s, Worch was affiliated with the neo-Nazi NPD Party, and served as a liaison to the extra-parliamentary neo-Nazi scene.
 However, he was a strong opponent of the NPD's merger with another far-right party, the DVU, in 2011, which led him to found Die Rechte (DR) in 2012, just one year before the swooping success of the far-right party Alternative for Germany (AfD).

-On the surface the DR claimed to be less radical then the NPD, in line with the former delimitation of the DVU towards the NPD.
-Also in other aspects DR was orthodoxly adhering to the former DVU ways, since it had - basically verbatim - taken over the DVU's party program.5
+On the surface the DR claimed to be less radical than the NPD, in line with the former delimitation of the DVU towards the NPD.
+Also in other aspects DR was strongly adhering to the former DVU strategies, since it had - basically verbatim - taken over the DVU's party program.5